issavejdani/graphql/README.md

 As you can see in the table above, you have absolute control over what the endpoint responds with by changing the request object.

-**Sample Code**
+<a id="sample_code"></a>
+### Sample Code
-Below is a Python sample code of implementing both RESTful and GraphQL using FastAPI.
+Below is a Python sample code for implementing both RESTful and GraphQL using [FastAPI](https://fastapi.tiangolo.com/).
 As mentioned above, there are multiple endpoints in RESTful design and only one in GraphQL.

 ```python
 # app.py